King0fBrains/THT-DiscordBot/README.md

 [<img src="https://canary.discordapp.com/api/guilds/807830259990659082/widget.png?style=banner2">](https://discord.gg/V9yYzugtmr)
 # THT-DiscordBot
 In progress work for the discord bot ran in The High Table discord server.
-Note: This bot is going to be hardcoded for the THT discord server.
+This bot is going to be hardcoded for the THT discord server.
 It will also be an absolute mess.
 ### Where to Find Me
 If you have any questions, please join THT and ping me in the general chat.
 ## Installation Instructions